Urinary Urgency

 Overview

-Urinary urgency is a frequent need to urinate or a sudden, hard-to-ignore urge to go—sometimes even when your bladder isn’t very full.
-For many people with endometriosis, urgency can come with other bladder symptoms (pressure, frequency, burning, or pain) and may flare around ovulation or the days leading up to a period.
-People with adenomyosis can also experience urgency because a tender, enlarged uterus and pelvic inflammation can irritate nearby bladder and pelvic nerves.
+Urinary urgency isn't always a bladder problem.
+For people with endometriosis, it often comes alongside other symptoms—pressure, frequency, burning, or pelvic pain—and tends to flare around ovulation or in the days before a period.
+Adenomyosis can trigger it too: a tender, enlarged uterus and the surrounding inflammation can irritate the bladder and nearby pelvic nerves.

 In endometriosis, urgency can happen when endometrial-like tissue involves the bladder itself (bladder endometriosis) or when disease affects areas close to the bladder—such as the front of the uterus, pelvic sidewalls, or the peritoneum—triggering inflammation and nerve sensitization.
 Even without lesions inside the bladder, endometriosis can still “cross-talk” with the bladder through shared nerve pathways and pelvic floor muscle tension.
 If you want to explore bladder-specific patterns, our posts in Urinary Symptoms and Bladder Endometriosis can be helpful.